isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Golden Dewdrop.md

 <section>
   <h4>Common problems &amp; solutions:</h4>
+	<p>If your plant has few to no flowers, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a>.
+These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p>If the plant does not receive enough light, it will stop producing flowers. <a href="/page-index/horticulture-techniques/pruning/">Prune</a> surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>